- The FCC’s authorization of $1.2 billion in funding will bring additional broadband service to 32 states.

 A new aspect of this round of funding is that the FCC will publish the results of these audits and verifications for the public to see.

 “The new Rural Broadband Accountability Plan will speed up our audit and verification processes and for the first time make public the results of verifications, audits, and speed and latency testing,” said FCC Chairwoman Jessica Rosenworcel.
 “These new measures will help ensure that the providers we fund in this program will do the job.”

 Anyone interested in reviewing the audits and verifications can do so on the Universal Service Administrative Co. website, which will also display the results of the 23 providers’ speed and latency tests.

 Did you know?
 Several of the states with the fastest-growing small businesses have significant rural populations, showing that businesses in rural America make significant contributions to the U.S. economy.

 Broadband extension’s impact on small businesses

-For small business owners in rural America, the introduction of broadband internet could be a major boon.
-Most business applications require an internet connection for some features, so a speedier connection should help speed up productivity.
+For small business owners in rural America, the introduction of broadband internet could be a significant boon.
+Most business applications require an internet connection for some features, so a speedier connection should help boost productivity.

-John Gard, the president of Wisconsin Independent Business wrote in an editorial for the Green Bay Press Gazette this past May that broadband access was paramount for that state’s small business community.
+John Gard, the president of Wisconsin Independent Businesses, wrote an editorial in 2018 that remains pertinent today amid the FCC’s ongoing rural broadband expansion.
+In the Green Bay Press-Gazette, he wrote that broadband access was paramount for that state’s small business development and local economies.

 “The importance of a safe, reliable internet connection for small business and economic development cannot be understated … As opportunities in the tech industry continue to grow, someone with a knack for computers in Bayfield will have the same opportunities as anyone in the Bay Area so long as they have a reliable broadband connection,” he wrote.